Woman sitting on rock with hurt knee

 Yes.
 Pain & suffering, emotional distress and loss of companionship, reputation, or enjoyment of life are all considered non-economic losses.
 You can be financially compensated for experiencing any of these undue hardships.

-1) Was the incident caused by negligence?
+1. Was the incident caused by negligence?

-3) What are the victim’s damages?
+3. What are your actual damages?

 That’s why Lloyd & Lloyd is here: to help you through the complicated and frustrating process of a personal injury case.